deepgram/web-next/content/blog/posts/sonic-branding-in-the-enterprise-audrey-arbeeny-ceo-audiobrain-project-voice-x/index.md

   - sonic-branding
 seo:
   title: "Sonic Branding in the Enterprise - Audrey Arbeeny, CEO, Audiobrain - Project Voice X"
-  description: ""Sonic Branding in the Enterprise" presented by Audrey Arbeeny, CEO of Audiobrain, presented on day one of Project Voice X. "
+  description: "'Sonic Branding in the Enterprise" presented by Audrey Arbeeny, CEO of Audiobrain, presented on day one of Project Voice X. "
 shorturls:
   share:
   twitter: